terminaldweller/cgrep/README.md

 You can also skip the compilation database altogether passing cgrep `--` after the input file name which means you have chosen not to pass it anything.
 You can pass the options by hand since cgrep is a Clang instance so it recognizes every option clang has.

 cgrep uses ANSI escape sequences for colors so your terminal should support those.
+In case your terminal does not support ANSI escape sequences, you can silence those using the `--nocolor` option.
+By default, cgrep will print out the declaration location for a match.
+In case you don't want those in the output, you can pass cgrep the `--nodecl` switch.

+You can use `--extra-arg==--std=` to tell cgrep which C-family language the source file is supposed to be in.

 ## Options

 Here's an option list, though it might not be necessarily up-to-date.
-For an up-to-date list, you can run `cgrep --help`.
+For an up-to-date list, you can run `cgrep --help` or look at the man page.

 ```bash
   -A=<int>                    - Same as grep, how many lines after the matched line to print.
 Defaults to 0.